ktychn/cse15l-lab-reports/Report2.md

 ![Image](privatePath.png)
 - The path to the private key for your SSH key for logging into `ieng6` (on your computer or on the home directory of the lab computer)

-Running `ls id_rsa` (with the root directory as my working directory) returned the path to the private key for my SSH key, which is `/Users/katyechen/.ssh/id_rsa`.
+Running `ls id_rsa` (with the home directory as my working directory) returned the path to the private key for my SSH key, which is `/Users/katyechen/.ssh/id_rsa`.

 ![Image](publicKey.png)  this screenshot needs to get fixed
 - The path to the public key for your SSH key for logging into ieng6 (within your account on ieng6)

 After logging into my account on `ieng6` and changing directory to the `.ssh` directory, running `ls authorized_keys` returned the path to the private key for my SSH key, which is `/.ssh/authorized_keys`.
-This was created during lab when we ran `scp` to copy the file from our personal computer to our account on `ieng6`, which was saved under the name `authorized-keys`.
+This was created during lab when we ran `scp` to copy the file from our personal computer to our account on `ieng6`, and saved the copy under the name `authorized-keys`.

 ![Image](login.png)